 Italian Studies, Minor

-Saint Louis University's Italian Studies minor is interdisciplinary/multidisciplinary in nature.
-The focus of the Italian studies minor is the development of linguistic and cultural proficiency.
+Saint Louis University's Italian studies minor is interdisciplinary/multidisciplinary in its approach to the development of linguistic and cultural proficiency.

 Students who begin their study of Italian at SLU above the 2010 level must complete an additional course or courses at the 4000 level to fulfill the 15 credits required for the minor.

 |Any 3 of the following upper division (3xxx or above) courses or any course with an Italian elective attribute, such as:||9|

 |Written Communication in Italian II|